John Henry Monger Snr: First years in Western Australia

-Monger also took up a grant of land on Mount Eliza on which he built a house with four rooms (Perth Lot L55).
-Monger put the Lake Monger property up for lease or sale in September 1834 and again in April and October 1836, also putting two Mount Eliza lots up for sale including his pit and cross-cut saws, with the statement "proprietor moving to York".
+Monger also took up a grant of land (Perth Lot L55) on Mount Eliza, on which he built a house with four rooms.
+Monger put the Galup property up for lease or sale in September 1834 and again in April and October 1836, also putting two Mount Eliza lots up for sale including his pit and cross-cut saws, with the statement "proprietor moving to York".

-On 21 May 1836, Monger's banker, William Lamb, put up for auction his house at Mt Eliza (Perth Lot L55) pus "200 acres of LAND situate on one of the Lakes at the back of Perth".
+On 21 May 1836, Monger's banker, William Lamb, put up for auction his house at Mount Eliza plus 200 acres "of land situated on one of the Lakes at the back of Perth".